khjoen/perf-tester/README.md

 Test #2 took 21365440 microseconds.
 Test #3 took 21365432 microseconds.
 ```
 When the test is long enough, a difference in the period of clocks cycles becomes apparent if clocks are not calibrated.
-In this case, time runs faster A1 so the rate at which they are drifting apart is about 21379220/21365432 (DR)
+In this case, time runs faster A1 so the rate at which they are drifting apart is about 21379220/21365432 (DR).
+The drifting rate will give us an idea of the timing as if the program being timed were timed with A2's clock when done on A1 with perf-tester.

 Back to the question of how long does millis() take to execute.
 At this stage, calls to it in the loop being timed is added.
 A test with millis() was chosen in preference to micros() because there exists calculations using the cycle counting based on assembly code ![here](https://arduino.stackexchange.com/questions/113/is-it-possible-to-find-the-time-taken-by-millis).  ![1.812microseconds](https://latex.codecogs.com/gif.latex?1.812\mu%20s) was calculated.
 Lets see if the empirical method gets the same result.